Ghost in the Shell (1995 film): Awards

 The film won Best Screenplay at the Yokohama Film Festival and was nominated in five Annie Award categories at the 24th Annie Awards: Best Animated Feature, Best Achievement in Directing (Mamoru Oshii), Best Achievement in Producing (Mitsuhisa Ishikawa, Ken Iyadomi, Ken Matsumoto, Yoshimasa Mizuo, and Shigeru Watanabe), Best Achievement in Production Design (Takashi Watabe and Hiromasa Ogura), and Best Achievement in Writing (Kazunori Itô), but all lost to Toy Story.

+Ghost in the Shell 2.0

+Reviewers were generally critical of the changes made in the 2008 re-release Ghost in the Shell 2.0.
+David Jenkins of Time Out called the newly-inserted animation "hideous", while D. F. Smith of IGN wrote, "the transitions are painfully jarring – just sudden hard cuts between totally different visual styles – and even viewed in a vacuum, the new CG sequences aren't that impressive".
+However, both critics still praised the film overall.

 Legacy

 Ghost in the Shell has influenced prominent filmmakers.
 The Wachowskis, creators of The Matrix and its sequels, showed it to producer Joel Silver, saying, "We wanna do that for real."
 The Matrix series took inspiration from several concepts from the film, with the digital rain being inspired by the film's opening credits, and the way characters access the Matrix through holes in the back of their necks, directly paralleling the method of electronic communication in the film.
 Other parallels have been drawn to James Cameron's Avatar, Steven Spielberg's A.I.
 Artificial Intelligence, and Jonathan Mostow's Surrogates.
-Cameron described Ghost in the Shell as "a stunning work of speculative fiction...the first to reach a level of literary excellence."
+Cameron described Ghost in the Shell as "a stunning work of speculative fiction ... the first to reach a level of literary excellence."